Corporate governance reforms: making Japanese corporations great again?

 Late-night or overnight sessions at work, including Parliament, makes life incredibly difficult in Japan for parents with young children, doubtlessly contributing to the small number of women in top positions in Japan.

 Despite these difficulties, there is a substantial number of very strong women in Japan, who have worked their way up into leadership positions.

-Examples are the Mayor of Yokohama, Ms Fumiko Hayashi, who succeeded in a very distinguished business career, and the Mayor of Tokyo, Ms Yuriko Koike, who won the election on her own as an independent candidate, because she did not receive the backing of her party.
+Examples are the Mayor of Yokohama, Ms Fumiko Hayashi, who succeeded in a very distinguished business career, and the Governor of Tokyo, Ms Yuriko Koike, who won the election on her own as an independent candidate, because she did not receive the backing of her party.

 That is great, as I have now interviewed Koike-san and plan to interview Hayashi-san during my next visit.
 Personally, as well as admiring women who have made it to the top in the tough political world I also admire and am interested in women succeeding as entrepreneurs and as executives in entrepreneurial companies.
 By starting and building their own companies, women can really create new realities, showing that new organisational cultures are possible in a Japanese context.
 Do you agree?